 Lina Lind Christensen Holding A Rescued Hen At Frie Vinger Sanctuary In Denmark.
 CREDIT: Jo-Anne McArthur / We Animals

-For most of us, stumbling upon a video of a puppy or kitten is something we enjoy.
-However, what if you decided it was your duty to show the world the animals we don’t normally see?
-For 40-year old Torontonian Jo-Anne McArthur, this is precisely the case.
+For most of us, stumbling upon a video of an adorable animal is something we enjoy.
+However, what if you decided it was your duty to show the world the animals we don’t see?
+For 41-year old Torontonian Jo-Anne McArthur, this is precisely the case.

-The photojournalist, author, and educator has been travelling the world for almost two decades to capture what she calls “the invisibles”; animals we may not consider on a regular basis.
+The photojournalist, author and educator has been travelling the world for two decades to capture what she calls “the invisibles”; animals we may not consider on a regular basis.

-McArthur says our treatment of animals has been on her mind since a young age.
+McArthur says our treatment of animals has been on her mind since her youth.

-“I was just so curious about why we treat animals the way we do.
-Whether it’s a dog locked up in a backyard, dead squirrels on the road or animals in zoos.
+“I was so curious about why we treat animals the way we do.
+Whether it’s a dog locked up in a backyard or animals in zoos.
 It’s a concern for animals, and I’ve had that since I was a wee child.”

 Once McArthur reached her post-secondary education, studying Geography and English at the University of Ottawa, she gradually pieced together the career she holds today.

 “I took a black and white printing course and was like, ‘This is what I’m doing for the rest of my life’.
-I shot all sorts of things for a while, looking for what would suit me best.
+I shot all sorts of things for a while.
 Then I started photographing animals.
 I just started pursuing it and it became a career.”

 “I was treated for PTSD and some mild forms of depression as result of this work, but I’m good now.
 I’m not saying it’s easy, but it doesn’t serve [anyone] if I burn out.
 Then I’m no good to the animals.”

-McArthur’s first book, We Animals (2013) received critical acclaim from activists and the general public.
-That same year, the award-winning documentary The Ghosts in Our Machine was released, which features McArthur and her photography.
+McArthur’s first photobook, We Animals (2013) received copious acclaim from activists and the general public.
+That same year, the award-winning documentary The Ghosts in Our Machine was released, featuring McArthur and her photography.
 And this past summer, McArthur released Captive, her second photobook, which challenges traditional ideas about zoos and aquaria.

 Sleeping lion in a small cage at a roadside zoo in Canada.
 CREDIT: Jo-Anne McArthur / Zoocheck

-Although McArthur has already accomplished a tremendous amount, she continues to create new projects to engage as many people as she can.
+Although McArthur has already accomplished a sizable amount with her photojournalism, she continues to create new projects to engage as many people as she can.

 “I saw [what I’m doing for animals] as a necessity.
 I’m on this quest to reach the largest number of people, because, again, it’s all about helping animals.
 You can always use your skills to make the world a better place.”

-With her latest project, Unbound, McArthur is showcasing the women “on the frontlines of animal advocacy” from around the world.
+With her latest project, Unbound, McArthur is showcasing the women “on the frontlines of animal advocacy”.
 She hopes this project in particular will uplift people, as she realizes some of her photography can be difficult to contend with.
 However, she emphasizes her intention is not to create guilt, but rather, inspiration.

 Susan Morris, Founder Of Snooters Sanctuary.
 CREDIT: Jo-Anne McArthur / We Animals